 The Cosmos Elite is essentially the original Cosmos bundled with the first generation base stations and controllers and a different faceplate.
 This means you lose some of the original's inside-out tracking's immediacies but get improved accuracy for the trouble.
 That's a hit that does feel reasonable in the right games (Half-Life: Alyx, for instance).
 You will need a decent area for you to throw your helmeted self around in, though.

-The original launch price of the Cosmos Elite was prohibitively high at $899, and this is one of the reasons it didn't fare better in our review.
+The original launch price of the Cosmos Elite was prohibitively high at $899, which is one reason it didn't fare better in our review.
 Still, if you're looking for a premium VR gaming experience, you're going to have to pay a chunk for it, whichever solution you go for.

-Read the full HTC Vice Cosmos Elite review.
+Read our full HTC Vice Cosmos Elite review.

 Field of view (FOV)